nebari-dev/nebari-docs/docs/docs/started/deploy.md

 A guide to help deploying Nebari with best suited option.

-Nebari can be deployed on a bare-metal server using HPC or on a Cloud provider.
+Nebari can be deployed on a bare-metal server using HPC, on a Cloud provider or on a pre-existing kubernetes cluster.
 Review the options below to discover which option best suits your needs.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';